 According to the federal complaint, WalMart violated the rights of a pregnant woman by failing to make reasonable accommodations for her pregnancy, despite the fact that modifications were available for non-pregnant workers with disabilities who requested similar accommodations.
 This included requests such as lifting restrictions and light duty.
 She also requested the use of a chair, which was denied.
 The company also failed to provide her unpaid leave when requested, a potential violation of the Family and Medical Leave Act (FMLA).

 Walmart denies the allegations.

-If you believe that you have suffered any type of employment discrimination, please contact the dedicated Atlanta employment discrimination lawyers at Buckley Beal for an immediate, confidential consultation.
+If you believe that you have suffered any type of employment discrimination, please contact the dedicated Atlanta employment discrimination lawyers at Buckley Beal for an immediate, confidential case evaluation.